systemb4/pwg/README.md

 :outputs a single password with a length of 15 characters and makes sure that the password has at least three numbers in it for maximum security

 ## BUGS
-submit bug reports online at: https://github.com/systemb4/pwg/issues
+submit bug reports and suggestions online at: https://github.com/systemb4/pwg/issues